ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 ![Architecture](images/On-prem_to_VPC.svg){: caption="Figure 1.
 Architecture diagram" caption-side="bottom"}

+This architecture diagram is applicable for bare metal to bare metal, bare metal to virtual server, and virtual server to virtual server scenario in On-premises to {{site.data.keyword.vpc_short}} migration.
+{: note}

 ## Order RMM
 {: #order-rackware}
 {: step}

 The RMM tool is available in the {{site.data.keyword.cloud_notm}} catalog.
 After you order, a virtual server with RMM software is installed into your VPC of choice.
 The RMM server has a public IP address for reachability and a default login.

-If public IP address is not attached to RMM server then, its 'Reserved IP' address can be used to access RMM server with [bastion host](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
+If public IP address is not attached to RMM server then, its 'Reserved IP' address can be used to access RMM server with [bastion host](/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
 {: note}

 1. Order the RMM server from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/content/IBM-MarketPlace-P2P-1.3-22935832-bd76-49ab-b53e-12fc5d04c266-global){: external}.